music fund project

 - Create networking between all ESC volunteers of the hosting organizations we support.

 The volunteer will have the opportunity to participate in most of their activities taking place in the workshop and the warehouse: administrative and cultural.
 First weeks will mostly consist of showing the volunteer all the tasks that the organization is working on, so gradually they can participate more and more in all activities.
 Also, the volunteer will be greatly encouraged to create a personal project inside the organisation with support of the Music fund.
-The goal is to help the association in their daily tasks (in the atelier, warehouse and the main office), share their activities with the general public and help with event organisation.
+The goal is to help the association in their daily tasks (in the atelier, warehouse and the main office), share their activities with the general public and help with punctual event organisation.

 Activity: Logistics regarding the musical instruments